About

 Coordinator: Vladimir Lepisko, LV Agency, Inc.

-BBT's Advanced Division Ballet Teachers: Edouard Kouchnarev and Larisa Akinicheva
+Ballet Teachers for Advanced Division: Edouard Kouchnarev and Larisa Akinicheva

 Administrative and Communications Support: Pamela Appea